 In a recent article in the Harvard Medical School, Nutritional Psychiatry: Your Brain on Food, the connection between nutrition and depression, anxiety and other mental health issues was examined.

 The conclusion from several studies: Food, and the quality of food consumed, has an effect on mental states.

-Healthy foods help promote happy mental states.
+Healthy foods help promote wellness.
 Junk food and sugary foods help promote depression and anxiety.

 Depression and Recovery Missing Link?
 The ‘Gut’ and Brain Connection

 Nutritional psychiatry is a rapidly developing field.
 Recently published research has clinical evidence that dietary interventions for depression are feasible and can provide significant clinical benefit.